danBhentschel/techio-practical-linq/markdowns/02_Background/02_lambda_expressions.md

 [//]: # (GENERATED FILE -- DO NOT EDIT)
 # Background Topics - Lambda Expressions

-A lambda expression is a way of defining an anonymous (unnamed) function that can be passed around as a variable, or a parameter to a method call.
-Here is an example:
+A lambda expression is a convenient way of defining an anonymous (unnamed) function that can be passed around as a variable, or a parameter to a method call.
+Many LINQ methods take a function (called a **delegate**) as a parameter.
+Here is an example of what a lambda expression looks like:

 ```csharp
 Func<int, int> multiplyByFive = num => num * 5;